Indigenous Languages Spoken in Argentina: A Survey of NLP and Speech Resources: Abstract

 \section{Abstract}

-Argentina has a diverse, yet little-known, Indigenous language heritage.
-Most of these languages are at risk of disappearing, resulting in a significant loss of world heritage and cultural knowledge.
-Currently, no unified information on speakers and computational tools is available for these languages.
-In this work, we present a systematization of the Indigenous languages spoken in Argentina, along with national demographic data on the country's Indigenous population.
-The languages are classified into seven families: Mapuche, Tupí-Guaraní, Guaycurú, Quechua, Mataco-Mataguaya, Aymara, and Chon.
-We also provide an introductory survey of the computational resources available for these languages, whether or not they are specifically developed for Argentine varieties.
+Argentina has a large yet little-known Indigenous linguistic diversity, encompassing at least 40 different languages.
+The majority of these languages are at risk of disappearing, resulting in a significant loss of world heritage and cultural knowledge.
+Currently, unified information on speakers and computational tools is lacking for these languages.
+In this work, we present a systematization of the Indigenous languages spoken in Argentina, classifying them into seven language families: Mapuche, Tupí-Guaraní, Guaycurú, Quechua, Mataco-Mataguaya, Aymara, and Chon.
+For each one, we present an estimation of the national Indigenous population size, based on the most recent Argentinian census.
+We discuss potential reasons why the census questionnaire design may underestimate the actual number of speakers.
+We also provide a concise survey of computational resources available for these languages, whether or not they were specifically developed for Argentinian varieties.